kgar/foundry-vtt-tidy-5e-sheets/svelte-migration-notes.md

 - [x] Item Card Refinement: Shift from mouseover to mouseleave with hiding cards.
 This is going to be tricky.
 Make sure it works in a variety of scenarios.
 One idea: when showing the card for an event target, then wire the mouseleave on that target to ensure show turns off when that target is left.
 - [x] Fixit: Accordion Item error
 - [x] Fix: Item Identified / Equipped toggles are not processing switch change events properly
 - It's the underlying Tidy Switch
 - [x] Fix inventory grid styles
 - [x] Search and address all instances of `on:` in svelte templates
 - [x] Fix: Tab Selection is behaving inconsistently.
 Consider revamping.
+- [x] Resolve `kgar-migration-task` content